tsgates/arch-wiki-markdown/wiki/Jumanji.md

     ?        = search reverse %s
     :open    = start a search with your search engine %s (the first one in your jumanjirc is used)

-> Bookmarks and History
+> Bookmarks and history

     :bmark   = insert bookmark (bookmarks are saved in ~/.config/jumanji/bookmarks) o <tab>  = show bookmarks and history to open in same tab t <tab>  = show bookmarks and history to open in new tab

-> Link Following
+> Link following

     f        = spawn numbers next to each hyperlink.
 Type the number after typing f to follow the link in the same tab [1] F        = spawn numbers next to each hyperlink.
 Type the number after typing F to follow the link in a new tab